SOAgroup3/news_dynamo/README.md

 ###Usage

 - GET   /
-   returns everything is ok at api/v1.
+   returns the home page of our service.

-- GET   /api/v1/?
+- GET   /news
-   returns everything is ok.
+   returns a page could let users to input how many news that want to read.

-- GET   /api/v1/:number.json
+- GET   /news/:number
-   returns JSON of <number> of the least news include : title, author, dates and summary. or  returns 404 for user not found
+   returns JSON of <number> of the least news include : title, author, dates.

-- GET   /api/v1/tutorials/:id
+- GET   /tutorials
-   takes: id # (1,2,3, etc.) of query returns an advanced function to catch the data from database.
+   returns an advanced function to catch the data from database.
-    or  returns 404 for user not found

 - POST  /api/v1/specify.json
    takes JSON: array of column header
-   returns: array of news titles on NewLens or  returns 404 for user not found
+   returns: array of news titles on NewLens

-- POST /api/v1/tutorials
-  record tutorial request to DB
-  or  returns 404 for user not found

-- DELETE /api/v1/tutorials/:id
-  takes: id # (1,2,3, etc.) of query